maxckelly/webIntroduction/README.md

+- Please note you can also view this on my Github here: https://github.com/maxckelly/webIntroduction

 ## Question 1: Research the development of the internet from 1980 to today.
 You must describe at least FIVE key events in the development of the internet.
 You can refer to events, people of significance, or technologies and how they have changed over time.

 The internet was first created in 1960s by the US Military.
 There are a large amount of major events that have happened through the course of the internet starting five of these being Google search engine was born in 1998, First online dating site, match.com launches in 1993, the dotcom bubble bursts in 2000 and Google unveils its Google assistant.